 - Posted on: Mar 3 2015

-- The body’s natural response to breast implants help to maintain implant position and consistency.
+The body’s natural response to breast implants helps to maintain implant position and consistency.

-- Leakage/Rupture: silicone rupture is inflammatory a can cause a dense reaction around the breast implant.
+- Leakage/Rupture: A silicone rupture is inflammatory a can cause a dense reaction around the breast implant.

 The remedy for a breast implant capsular contracture may include:

-- in combination with changing the breast implants to a 5th generation breast implant
+- Changing the breast implants to a 5th generation breast implant

-- possibly changing the implant shell to a textured breast implant
+- Changing the implant shell to a textured breast implant

 Most early capsular contractures can be prevented with proper operative technique, including anti-biotic irrigation and a bloodless breast implant pocket.
 Placement of the breast implant under the muscle can also help decrease the rate of capsular contracture.

 Dr. Trussler in his Austin Texas plastic surgery office will review the risks of breast implants and will review the benefits of breast implants to help guide the decision for implant placement during breast enhancement and breast augmentation.
-Dr. Trussler can help develop a treatment plan for secondary breast implant surgery, after rupture or for capsular contracture in Austin Texas.
+Dr. Trussler can help develop a treatment plan for secondary breast implant surgery, after rupture or for capsular contracture.